Xiaoping-Li/Notes/Web Development Prep.md

 * **Rejected**: onRejected() will be called (e.g., reject() was called)
 * **Pending**: not yet fulfilled or rejected

+A promise is **settled** if it’s not pending (it has been resolved or rejected).
+Once settled, a promise can not be resettled.
+Calling `resolve()` or `reject()` again will have no effect.
+The immutability of a settled promise is an important feature.

 ### How do you write your own promise?